-Of course, Bluetooth 4.1 is present, as well as IPX4 coating which protect against most liquid situations so long as you don’t throw the earbuds into a large body of water.
-The slightly lower battery life is a low-point, but easily forgotten when actually in use.
+Of course, Bluetooth 4.1 is present, as well as IPX4 coating which protects against most liquid situations so long as you don’t throw the earbuds into a large body of water.
+The slightly lower battery life is a low-point but easily forgotten when actually in use.

 SENSO Bluetooth Headphones

 Auditorily, these are easily the nicest sounding earbuds on this list.
 The separation will have you thinking these earbuds cost easily double the price.
-An impressive (for Bluetooth) frequency response reaching down to 20Hz is easily achieved with only mere follow off at that end.
+An impressive (for Bluetooth) frequency response reaching down to 20Hz is easily achieved with only a mere follow-off at that end.

-This coating will not only protect against sweat and rain, but will keep the headphones alive even through full submersion.
-I wouldn recommend testing it out, but it’s a solid backup to have.
+This coating will not only protect against sweat and rain but will keep the headphones alive even through full submersion.
+I wouldn’t recommend testing it out, but it’s a solid backup to have.

 8 hours of constant battery life is plenty to make it through the day on a single charge, but if not, Senso included a 12V adapter for charging in your car.

 On the other end of the spectrum, the LUOBOD Bluetooth Headphones are the most inexpensive on this list, but hold their own amongst the lineup.
 The audio experience is about in the middle for this list, comparable to something like Apple earphones (the wired version, that is).